 Cleaning Your Dog’s Teeth Is Much Easier Than It Used To Be

 Caring for your dog’s teeth doesn’t have to be difficult or costly.
-On the other hand, please don’t rely on biscuits and bones to do the job because they simply DO NOT WORK (unless feeding a raw diet and including knuckle bones which I do not recommend you start now if your dog is older) regardless of what the packaging tells you.
-This is simply marketing 101.
+On the other hand, please don’t rely on biscuits and bones to do the job because they simply DO NOT WORK (unless feeding a raw diet that includes bones).

-Gingivitis: This is an inflammation of the gums which is caused by the build-up of plaque, tarter and disease-inducing bacteria above and below the gum line.
+This is an inflammation of the gums which is caused by the build-up of plaque, tarter and disease-inducing bacteria above and below the gum line.
 Symptoms include: red and swollen gums, bleeding at the gum line and bad breath.
 Can be reversed with regular teeth cleaning.
-I know how hard it is to brush a dog’s teeth and try and get them clean.
-Years ago I started using a spray called “DentaSure” and I still use it regularly on my dogs today.

 This is an infection between the teeth and gums and it is very, very painful.
 Besides resulting in tooth loss, it can spread infection to the heart and throughout the body.
 Bad dental hygiene is a huge contributor to heart disease in both people and pets.

 Symptoms include: tooth pain, loose teeth, sneezing, nasal discharge and bad breath.

 The good news is that both Periodontal Disease and Gingivitis can also be treated and I’ll share with you how to do this below.

 Make Your Own Natural Tooth and Gum Paste for Dogs that Really Works!

 Remember, don’t wait until your dog is old and the mouth smells, the teeth are painfully caked with tarter and the gums are bleeding to start this process.

 However, if your old dog’s mouth is in this condition, then the following remedy is perfect for you to start immediately!